Always test every customer's water

-Let's start by defining the term 'fill water', because some people may call it 'tap water' or 'hose water'.
-"Fill water" simply refers to the source water that fills a pool, whatever that source may be.
+Let's start by defining the term 'tap water', because some people may call it "tap water", "source water", "fill water", "hose water", etc. Tap water simply refers to the water that fills a pool, whatever that source may be.
 Usually it's a hose from the house, or from a well.
 Assume everyone's tap water chemistry is different, even if they are in the same neighborhood.
-Without understanding its water chemistry, we pool professionals have no baseline of understanding.
+Without knowing the water chemistry from the source, we pool professionals have no baseline of understanding.
 This is especially important for new plaster startups and re-openings for the summer season.

-Our opinion at Orenda is simple: customers depend on pool professionals to do the right things and treat their pool properly.
-Testing fill water is a good start to delivering consistent results to that customer.
-Think about it...water evaporates out and constantly needs to be refilled; if we don't know what the chemistry is, how do we know what to put in the pool?
+Customers depend on pool professionals to do the right things and treat their pools properly.
+The responsible thing to do is to test and record the tap water chemistry.
+Think about it...water evaporates out and the pool constantly needs to be topped off.
+If we don't know what the tap water chemistry is, we are putting ourselves at a severe disadvantage.

 - pH.
 Whether we like it or not, pH likes to fluctuate in a pool.
 Normally, water out of the tap is slightly alkaline, which has a direct impact on chlorine efficiency.
-If our fill water is acidic for some reason, that will have an effect on the pool's pH too. pH also affects chlorine efficiency and the LSI.
-Pool additives later can correct this, but only if we know what to correct.
+If our fill water is acidic for some reason, that will have an effect on the pool's pH too. pH also affects the type of alkalinity present and the LSI.
+Pool additives later can correct pH, but only if we know what to correct.

 - Calcium hardness.
 This one is major.
 We were at a pool recently that had a calcium hardness reading of about 250 ppm.
 Yet the pool surface was clearly etched and pitted.
 It looked green and awful.
-So we tested the fill water...and just as we suspected, the calcium levels were far below 250.
-The tap water was 140 ppm.
+So we tested the fill water...and just as we suspected, the calcium level from the the tap water was just 140 ppm, which is low.
 Is it any wonder how the hardness level in the pool climbed up from 140 to 250 ppm?
 Nope.
 The plaster surface donated the calcium to the water, because water seeks equilibrium.
 We at Orenda stress the value of calcium because of its remarkable consistency, which provides us a solid foundation for a good LSI.
 Calcium management is so critical, it is the first of our Four Pillars of Proactive Pool Care.

 - Metals.
 Most pools get their water from municipal treatment plants, which send water through a series of pipes.
 It is not uncommon for some of this infrastructure to be metal, which can be dissolved into the water stream.
 In an extreme case, think of the water crisis in Flint, Michigan.
 Water is the universal solvent, which means it can pull metals into solution.
 For swimming pools, the metals most commonly found are copper, iron, manganese.
-If and when they over-saturate, these metals can fall out of solution and stain your pool.
+These metals can get oxidized and stain your pool.
 We recommend using a metal trap on the end of the hose to capture those metals before they get in your pool.
 Even pools that are filled with water from a delivery truck can have issues.

 - Free chlorine.
 Would you be surprised if we told you that tap water can have 1.5 ppm free chlorine in it?
 Well, it's true.
 We test water all over the place and have seen it.
 1.5 ppm is a great number for commercial pools to operate on!
 Yet we drink it.
 Bottom line, test chlorine levels.

 - Combined chlorine.
 While many places add free chlorine for disinfection, others add chloramines to their water supply.
 Why?
 Because chloramines react slower in the disinfection process than free chlorine, and can carry through the pipes longer to still be present in the water at the tap.
 Having chloramines present means more chlorine consumption at first, due to breakpoint chlorination.
 We encourage you to research this on your own, but it is not uncommon for pools to be pouring in fill water that has combine chlorine levels over 0.2 ppm.
 Can you say "air quality problems"?

 Baseline testing can protect you and your customer

 Anyone working with pools should test fill water before doing anything else.
 This goes for construction companies, pool designers and especially operators.
 Why designers?
 Because knowing the base chemistry of the source water can help determine what type of equipment and chemicals to use.
-For example, if the source water has very low calcium hardness, cal-hypo tabs may be a good choice for that pool.
+For example, if the source water has very low calcium hardness, cal-hypo may be a good chlorine choice for that pool.
 If the calcium hardness is really high, liquid chlorine (sodium hypochlorite) may be a better choice.